How can I benefit from registering my details?

 If the Selection Committee decides to invite you for interview, then you will be notified by email and your candidate portal will be updated.
 Please ensure that you check your email account junk folder as your email provider may flag emails sent to you as suspected spam.

-If you have applied off line then the Recruitment Office will contact you through the preferred method as detailed on your application to inform you of the outcome of your application.
+If you have applied offline then the Recruitment Team will inform you of the outcome of your application via your preferred method as detailed on your application.

-I have been shortlisted but can not attend the interview, can it be rescheduled?
+I have been shortlisted but am unable to attend the interview, can it be rescheduled?

 Only in exceptional circumstances will your interview be changed.
-You should contact the Recruitment Team on +44 (0)1334 4625644 as soon as possible to discuss this and the decision to move the interview rests solely with the convener of the vacancy.
+You should contact the Recruitment Team on +44 (0)1334 461990; email vacancies@st-andrews.ac.uk as soon as possible to discuss this but please note that the decision to move the interview rests solely with the convener of the vacancy and this may not be possible.

-This process varies depending on the position you are applying for, but most interviews entail meeting with your potential manager and some other key staff members.
-The interview panel will comprise of the Line Manager of the vacant post and 2 to 4 colleagues from within the University.
+The format of the interview varies depending on the position you are applying for, but most interviews entail meeting with your potential manager and some other key staff members.
+The interview panel will comprise of the Line Manager of the vacant post and 2 to 5 colleagues (usually) from within the University.

 They will ask you questions about your previous experiences and skills, and how these relate to the criteria.
 In some circumstances candidates may be asked to give a presentation or undertake a practical exercise.
 You will be given full details of any such exercise when invited to interview.